-1.2.
+- 1.1.
+This Safety Guide was prepared under the IAEA programme for safety standards for nuclear power plants.
+The present publication is a revision of the IAEA Safety Guide on Management of Nuclear Power Plants for Safe Operation issued in 1984.
+It supplements Section 2 of the Safety Requirements publication on Safety of Nuclear Power Plants: Operation [1]. - 1.2.
 Nuclear power technology is different from the customary technology of power generation from fossil fuel and by hydroelectric means.
-One major difference between the management of nuclear power plants and that of conventional generating plants is the emphasis that should be placed on nuclear safety, management system, the management of radioactive waste and radiological protection, and the accompanying national regulatory requirements.
-This Safety Guide highlights the important elements of effective management-system in relation to these aspects of safety.

-1.3.
-The attention to be paid to safety requires that the management recognizes that personnel involved in the nuclear power programme should understand, respond effectively to, and continuously search for ways to enhance safety in the light of any additional requirements socially and legally demanded of nuclear energy.
-This will help to ensure that a safety policy that result in the safe operation of nuclear power plants is implemented and that margins of safety are always maintained.
-The structure of the organization, management system and administrative controls should be such that there is a high degree of assurance that the safety policy and decisions are implemented, safety is continuously enhanced and a strong safety culture is promoted and supported.
+One major difference between the management of nuclear power plants and that of conventional generating plants is the emphasis that should be placed on nuclear safety, quality assurance, the management of radioactive waste and radiological protection, and the accompanying national regulatory requirements.
+This Safety Guide highlights the important elements of effective management in relation to these aspects of safety. - 1.3.
+The attention to be paid to safety requires that the management recognize that personnel involved in the nuclear power programme should understand, respond effectively to, and continuously search for ways to enhance safety in the light of any additional requirements socially and legally demanded of nuclear energy.
+This will help to ensure that safety policies that result in the safe operation of nuclear power plants are implemented and that margins of safety are always maintained.
+The structure of the organization, management standards and administrative controls should be such that there is a high degree of assurance that safety policies and decisions are implemented, safety is continuously enhanced and a strong safety culture is promoted and supported.